ryanrodemoyer/ManagerREADME/README.md

 I am a trusting person by default.
 I extend that trust, at the beginning, liberally.
 With that said, I retain the right to pull back my trust if professional and/or performance issues arise.
 My expectations are well documented (in this very document!) so if I do have a concern I can almost certainly reference my listed expectations as for why there is an issue we need to address.

 ## My Current Role
-My primary activity is helping to manage our Release Support team - the group of people and the workload that focuses on released versions and soon-to-be-released versions of our software.
+One of my primary responsibilities is helping manage our Release Support team - the group of people and the workload that focuses on released versions and soon-to-be-released versions of our software.
 I can and will do many different things on this front to keep the team moving:
 - help build and refine requirements
 - help developers understand requirements
+- review pull requests
 - create work items to suggest enhancements and fix issues
 - triage and resolve production issues and outages
 - triage and resolve issues with internal deployments and environments
 - several other responsibilities too onerous to fully enumerate

 ## KPI's
 Many years ago I had a boss who used the phrase "you can't manage what you can't measure".
 And while I didn't quite care for the fellow, I do think he was on to something and now I have a corollary: "your data tells a story".
 I have developed a fondness for data and using the data to generate insights in to our engineering practices and organization.

 KPI's is an acronym for Key Performance Indicators.
-Data points that we can anchor against to show us how we are really doing.
-I'm extra passionate for these three KPI's.
+Data points that we can anchor against to show us how we are really doing as team members and as an software engineering organization.
+I'm extra passionate for these three KPI's because they speak volumes about how well a manager can onboard a new employee, get them acclimated to the organization and productive within the company.
 - number of days to complete first pull request.
 - number of pull requests complete within first thirty days.
 - number of pull requests complete within first six months.